antimeat/amphitrite/README.md

 **save_config.py**:

--   Used to update file `table_config.txt` (configuration file used for swell partitioning)
+-   Used to update file `table_config.txt` and save to database (configuration file used for swell partitioning)

 **save_exclusions.py**: